tgudge/NicehashNotifier/README.md

 * Better error handling, a lot of things just make it cry and crash!
 * Then, in the distant future, making it UI Based.

+## Known Bugs
+* Currently the Balance Change stats are showing the total change for the session and not since the last refresh.

 ### Donation Addresses
 * BTC: 17gbJUL2Mi9McuM7J3FBW9ddyYyT6hLpX9
 * LTC: LWtgC4HzMwmdDJTHYVRKhAgRbxXvmHeAyv